 Information for international students

-You may have to demonstrate proficiency in English.
-This can be evidenced by an IELTS score of 6.5 or a TOFL score of 580 (print based)or a score of 90 (internet-based or Cambridge Proficiency or Advanced Grade C.
+If you are not a national of the UK or Ireland or of a majority English-speaking country, you may have to demonstrate proficiency in English.
+This can be evidenced by an IELTS score of 6.5 or Cambridge Proficiency or Advanced Grade C.

 Qualification and course duration